 To ensure water is kept clean and safe for making food, for personal hygiene such as hand washing, for cleaning and for serving to customers.

-- To ensure that water is suitable for the purpose for which it is used and does not adversely affect the safety and suitability of food. - To ensure that the capacity of the water supply is adequate for the operations of the food business
+- To ensure that water is suitable for the purpose for which it is used. - To ensure that the capacity of the water supply is adequate for the operations of the food business